 Conditions for IVA

-The IVA is enforceable if the creditors holding 75% of your debt accept it.
-In that case, the IVA will be applicable to other creditors who haven’t accepted it.
+The government IVA scheme is enforceable if the creditors holding 75% of your debt accept it.
+In that case, the IVA government scheme will be applicable to other creditors who haven’t accepted it.

 If you do not keep up your repayments, then the insolvency practitioner can cancel the IVA.
 If the situation demands, then he can make you bankrupt as well.
 However, you will be able to carry on with your business as before.

 As your insolvency practitioner enforce the IVA, it gets added to the Individual Insolvency Register.
-The IVA will be removed from the register three months after your IVA ends.
+The IVA debt help will be removed from the register three months after your IVA ends.

 4. Debt Relief Orders (DRO)

 If you owe less than £20,000, then you can opt for debt relief orders.
-It is easy to apply for Debt Relief Orders if you don’t have much spare income and lack your own home.
+It is easy to apply for government Debt Relief scheme Orders if you don’t have much spare income and lack your own home.
 If you possess Debt Relief Orders, then your creditors will require the court’s permission to recover the debt.
-Moreover, you are free from your debt 12 months after making the Debt Relief Order.
+Moreover, you are free from your debt 12 months after making the government Debt Relief scheme.

 You can even obtain a DRO from the officer of a bankruptcy court.
 But, an authorized debt advisor is necessary to help you with the paperwork.